MarlonTancredo/viewer-artwork/README.md

 ## Where this project is hosted?

 -   This project it's hosted on `Netlify` using a free plan and it can be accessed by clicking here: [viewer-artwork.netlify.app](https://viewer-artwork.netlify.app/)

--   For more information about netlify click here: [Netlify](https://docs.netlify.com/)
+-   For more information about netlify click here: [Netlify documentation](https://docs.netlify.com/)

+## Dependencies:

+-   `@tanstack/react-query` - Hooks for managing, caching and syncing asynchronous and remote data in React [React Query](https://tanstack.com/query/latest)
+-   `react-intersection-observer` - Monitor if a component is inside the viewport, using IntersectionObserver API [React Observer documentation](https://github.com/thebuilder/react-intersection-observer#readme)
+-   `react-router-dom` - Declarative routing for React web applications [React Router Dom](https://github.com/remix-run/react-router#readme)
+-   `react-spinners` - A collection of react loading spinners [React Spinners](https://www.davidhu.io/react-spinners/)

-## Expanding the ESLint configuration
+## Expanding the ESLint configuration:

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.